 Gunderson exploded in grotesque laughter.

 “You really think, little fool, you managed to kill Karel?”
 Lara raised an eyebrow, so he continued.
 “You killed the Black Alchemist.
-After all, Eckhardt, my Meister, wasn’t more than a tool in his great plan.
+After all, Eckhardt, my Meister, was no more than a tool in his great plan.
 Karel’s old...and eternal.
 His real name can’t be revealed.
 He’s the last Nephilim, and you can’t kill him.
 He’s immortal.”

 Lara frowned.
 So Kurtis and Karel were alive.
 But that meant...

 “There’s an object which can undo that mutual linkage.
-Who discovers the True Option will be granted the decision to give death to the Nephilim or to the Lux Veritatis, and to decide the world’s fate.”
+Whoever discovers the True Option will be granted the decision to give death to the Nephilim or to the Lux Veritatis, and to decide the world’s fate.”

 “And that object is...?”